MeltedMindz/synthetic/SETUP_GUIDE.md

 ### 13. Final Checks

-- [ ] All ScriptableObjects created and assigned
+- [ ] All ScriptableObjects created and assigned (including TelemetryConfig)
 - [ ] Tags set correctly (Food, Hazard, Shelter, Creature, TemperatureZone)
 - [ ] Creature prefab has all components
-- [ ] PopulationManager has prefab assigned
+- [ ] PopulationManager has prefab AND CreatureDefaults assigned
+- [ ] TelemetryManager has TelemetryConfig assigned
 - [ ] No missing references in Console

 ### 14. Test Run